3M Bair Hugger Device

 Severe side effects relating to the bacteria include joint infections.
 Such infection can require that patients have revision surgery, joint fusion and removal surgery, or in the most severe cases undergo amputation of the infected area when other treatment proves insufficient.

 Lawsuits have been filed alleging that 3M—the manufacturer of the Bair Hugger Warming Device and related systems—and sales representatives for the company were aware of the increased risks associated with the device’s use.
 Further, patient attorneys claim that 3M not only failed to redesign the device, but did not warn healthcare providers and patients of the risks, and attempted to discredit evidence of the adverse effects.
 Current lawsuits claim that patients who have suffered infection resulting from the device have been hospitalized, undergone implant revision surgeries, faced permanent disability, and required amputation.
 Critics of the device contend that infection related to its use have the potential to lead to death.

-If you or a family member suffered a deep joint infection, also known as a peri-prosthetic joint infection, during a hip, knee or other implant surgery, contact the Law Offices of Peter G. Angelos, P.C. for additional information and a no-charge consultation with one of our experienced attorneys.
+If you or a family member suffered a deep joint infection, also known as a peri-prosthetic joint infection, during a hip, knee or other implant surgery, contact Peter Angelos Law for additional information and a no-charge consultation with one of our experienced attorneys.